 - Lifespan: 10-12 years

-The labs are friendly housemates who bond with the whole family and socialize well with other dogs and humans.
+The labs are friendly dogs who bond with the whole family and socialize well with other dogs and humans.

 This breed is robust, and depending on the sex, they usually measure from 21.5 to 24.5 inches.

 Their fur is hard and dense and comes in yellow, black, and chocolate.
-His head is broad, and the tail is thick and tapered.
+Its head is broad, and the tail is thick and tapered.

-The Labrador is an athletic dog that requires daily exercises, such as swimming and fetches games, to stay physically and mentally fit.
+The Labrador is an athletic dog that requires daily exercises, such as swimming and fetching games, to stay physically and mentally fit.